-In recent years, consumers have become more aware of the environmental impact of brands and tend to favour eco-responsible ones, which is good news for the planet.
-That said, they often have a lack of visibility on the entire delivery chain of their product and the impact a return can have.
+In recent years, consumers have become more aware of the environmental impact of brands and tend to choose eco-responsible ones, which is good news for the planet.
+But, they often have a lack of visibility on the entire delivery chain of their command and the impact a return can have.

 I decided to order a pair of boyfriend jeans, this summer's trend, which I've been hesitating to buy for a couple of weeks.
-It's hard to imagine myself in them online, from the high of my 1.65m, when the jeans are often worn by a model over 1.75m tall.
-To be sure to get the jeans that would fit me perfectly, the reflex would be to take several sizes and several models.
+Online, It's hard to imagine myself wears them, from the high of my 1.65m, when the jeans are often worn by a model who is 1.75m tall.
+To be sure to get the jeans that would fit me perfectly, the reflex would be to order several sizes and several models.
 Then, to pick the one that suits me best and send the rest of my order back to the brand.

-This new trend of trying on jeans at home is not without consequences from an environmental point of view.
-The numerous trips back and forth from orders are the cause of CO2 emissions.
+This new " Try before you buy " trend is not without consequences from an environmental point of view.
+The numerous trips back and forth of marchandises caused a lot of CO2 emissions.
 Worldwide, Forbes has identified more than 17 billion returns produced each year, emitting 4.7 million tons of CO2 or the equivalent of one million Paris-Buenos Aires round trips by plane.

-The policy of free returns has also encouraged people to buy the time of an evening event.
+The policy of free returns pushes people to buy only for an event.
 It was observed that some people bought a dress or suit to go to a party and return the item the next day.
 Even if, it allows customers saving money, it is a bad habit for the planet.

 Some associations are trying to change the way fashion industry works.
 Fashion revolution Belgium has created a campaign focused on the effect of the free return policy, "the Highway fitting":

-Let's go back to our boyfriend jeans, let's imagine that one of the items I ordered is too small.
-So I decide to return it, 2 options are offered to me: use the original package, but most of the time it has been thrown away, so I'll choose the second option: use a new packaging.
-The jeans that are too small, back at the warehouse, will be removed from this second packaging, then prepared again to be shipped back.
-It will have experienced 3 different packagings from the beginning of my order to the return to the brand.
+Let's tack back to our boyfriend jeans' example, let's imagine that one of the items I ordered is too small.
+So I decide to return it, there are 2 options: use the original package, but most of the time it has been thrown away, so I'll choose the second option: use a new packaging.
+The jeans that are too small, back at the warehouse, will be removed from this second packaging, then prepared again to be shipped again.
+It will have experienced 3 different packagings from my order to the return.
 This new common practice, leads to the multiplication of waste paper, plastic, cardboard ...

 Returned jeans also have environmental consequences related to the multitudes of trips they do.
 Once packed, the parcel will be dropped off at the post office or at a pick-up point.
-It will then be picked-up by the carrier from the drop-off to the return to the warehouse.
+It will then be carried by the shipping company to the warehouse.

-If the returned jeans pass the quality control, they will be put back in stock and are likely to repeat the same journey until they find their match.
-These round trips of goods are at the origin of greenhouse gas emissions and traffic congestion in urban areas.
+If the returned jeans pass the quality control, they will be put back in stock and are likely to repeat the same journey again and again until they find their perfect buyer.
+These round trips of goods caused greenhouse gas emissions and traffic congestion in urban areas.

 The product management varies from one sector to another, from one parcel to another, from the conditions of one product to another...

-If you are not convinced of the color of your new Iphone offered by your aunt at Christmas, you can send it back.
-Apple will then recondition it before selling it as new.
-As for our boyfriend jeans that are too small, there is a 50% chance that they will be put back in stock to be resold later.
+If you are not convinced of the color of your new Iphone offered by your aunt for Christmas, you can send it back.
+Apple will then recondition it before selling it as a new one.
+For our too small boyfriend jeans' example, there is a 50% chance that they will be put back in stock to be resold later.

-What is not communicated by the brands is that 30% of the returned products are destroyed.
-In 2018, Amazon suffered a scandal for choosing to destroy practically new returns to avoid "wasting" time checking them and putting them back online.
+What is not communicated is that 30% of the returned products are destroyed.
+In 2018, Amazon suffered a scandal for choosing to destroy returns in perfect conditions to avoid "wasting" time checking them and putting them back online.

 A short and not very detailed product description can lead to customer returns.
 About 1 consumer out 4 returns a product which does not match its description.